 3. Metal becomes an integral part of their lives and the related attitudes and behavior are seen across many facets of their lives including relationships, school, parenthood, etc.

 These are the reasons metalheads get obsessive about their music as well.
-Which, sometimes, is unhealthy as they could become dogmatic and disrespectful of that music which isn’t their own.
+Which, sometimes, is unhealthy as they could become dogmatic and disrespectful toward music which isn’t their own.

 Although this isn’t a tested hypothesis, I would say that metal music makes people behave in a collective way largely because it is a minority.
 This is similar to a phenomenon in evolutionary biology called negative frequency-dependent selection.
 In simple terms, the value of